 Ash die-back (Chalara fraxinea):- first came to public attention in the autumn of 2012 in unprecedented fashion.
-Read the complete article.
+Visit Article 1 for full details.

 Acute oak decline:- a condition affecting oak trees in parts of England and Wales, in which bacteria, including one species previously unknown to science, are believed to be involved.